Signatures of graphs for bicommutative Hopf algebras: Hopf algebras of graphs

 \section{Hopf algebras of graphs}

-In this section, we introduce the polynomial, shuffle, and quasi-shuffle Hopf algebras of graphs.
-To avoid confusion, we also present the well-known (incidence) Hopf algebra of graphs introduced by Schmitt \cite{bib:schmitt1994incidence} and explain why these new Hopf algebras are different.
-We will define vector spaces and then endow them with coalgebra and algebra structures.
-We start by defining graphs and the notion of induced and restricted subgraphs.
-For a brief introduction on Hopf algebras and related concepts used throughout the text, we refer to \cref{ssec:Hopf}.
+In this section, we introduce several algebras and coalgebras on graphs and determine which combination of them form Hopf algebras.
+We start by introducing graphs, subgraphs and the free vector space on graphs.
+For a brief introduction on Hopf algebras and related concepts used throughout the text, we refer to \cref{ssec:back_Hopf} and the references cited there.